v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedvariable-getsignature-method.md

 ## <a name="parameters"></a>Parametry
  `cSig`
- [in] Długość buforu wskazywany przez `sig` parametru.
+ [in] The length of the buffer pointed to by the `sig` parameter.

  `pcSig`
- [out] Wskaźnik do `ULONG32` rozmiar, który odbiera w postaci, buforu, muszą zawierać podpis.
+ [out] A pointer to a `ULONG32` that receives the size, in characters, of the buffer required to contain the signature.

  `sig`
- [out] Bufor, który przechowuje podpisu.
+ [out] The buffer that stores the signature.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także